 The Tallymen and the Computer

-These people arrive at the count as soon as it begins, and carefully watch the votes as they are opened, clipboard in hand.
-They keep a tally of where each vote goes in both first and lower preferences, estimating what that will mean for the eventual outcome.
-This is no small task and there tends to be at least some cooperation across party lines in coming up with a guesstimate.
+These people arrive at the count as soon as it begins and carefully watch the votes as they are opened, clipboard in hand.
+As the boxes are opened and the ballot papers arranged face up in piles, they keep a tally of where each vote is going.
+With tallymen counting at each ballot box this fairly quickly leads to a good estimate of how voting is going.
+Tallying accurately is no small task and there tends to be cooperation across party lines in coming up with the estimates.

-The tally people are good though, their figures are usually extremely accurate.
+The tally people are good and their figures are usually extremely accurate.
 How accurate?
 Well, this is from the General Election 2016 – actual results on the left, tally figures on the right: